crandylb/small/README.txt

 shows the result of processing the scan.s1 source file.
 See the makefile for an example of using the libs1.a library.

+Update 02/28/2015 Added comprehensive testscan test program and numerous updates to scan, lex, and symacc.

 lib
 This directory contains libs1.a, a library for Small programs.
 The library contains the grandios.o, smallio.o, cat2.o, iform.o, and iread.o object